georkara/BaleUAVision/README.md

 - **Whiskers and Outliers**: Whiskers typically extend the interquartile range (IQR) beyond the box, and points outside that range are plotted as outliers.
 Fields with very tall whiskers or many outliers suggest a broad range of bale counts (i.e., some images have very high counts compared to most).
 For example, *Hay bales 3* seems to have a clear outlier.
 If you check the dataset, you will realize that there is one image (Hay_bales_3_00086.JPG) that captures during landing, from a non nadir angle, a large number of hay bales from current and other fields in the background.
 Also, *Hay bales 10* and *Hay bales 13* present similar cases with 2 images in each case at the end of the flight.
 On the contrary, *Hay bales 12* presents a cases where in the middle of the field the presence of hay bales is more dense leading to this result.

 - **Comparison Across Fields**: You can quickly see which fields generally have higher or lower bale counts.
-For example, if *Hay bales 14* has a box that sits high on the y-axis, that means it has higher bale counts on average or at least a large range with some very high values.

 ![Boxplot of Annotation Counts](boxplot.png)
 <!--  <img src="boxplot.png" alt="Boxplot of Annotation Counts" width="500">  -->

-### 2. Histograms per Field
+### 3. Histograms per Field
 These histograms show the frequency distribution of bale counts for each hay field.
 They reveal the most common bale count in each field and highlight fields that have a long tail of images with exceptionally high counts.
+In practice some fields have a unimodal distribution peaking around a small bale count of 2-5, while others peak around 10-20.
+Others have a long tail, indicating a few images captured large swaths\parcels of the field where more hay bales where located.

+- **Distribution Shape**: Each subplot shows the frequency of images for each bale-count bin.
+This reveals if a field has most images with just a few bales (e.g., 0–5) or if it spans a wide range (e.g., 10–20).

+- **Skewness**: Some fields show a heavy right tail (a few images with many bales), while others look more symmetric or have a clear single peak.
+Note that in *Hay bales 3*, *Hay bales 10* and *Hay bales 13* there is a gap.
+These are the cases that include a few images during landing at end of the flight capturing large number of hay bales from a non nadir angle.

+- **Comparison of Variability**: Fields with very wide histograms have more variability; fields with a narrow histogram are more uniform.

+-
 ![Histograms per Field](histograms.png)

-### 3. Annotation Count per Image
+### 4. Annotation Count per Image
 This plot displays the annotation count for each image in sequential order.
 The observed wave-like (cyclical) patterns suggest that the UAV followed a systematic back-and-forth flight path—peaks occur when the drone is optimally positioned over the field, and troughs likely correspond to turning maneuvers.
 ![Annotation Count vs Image ID](annotation_counts.png)